Li Xiuqin: "Open" series

 "After the Sense of Touch - Concave-convex exhibition, I was using the 'open' perspective to observe things, thinking over the form and structure in my works, which comes from the concave and convex of the braille." — Li Xiuqin.

 Since the later part of 1993, Li produced the works Open The Earth, Open The Memory and Open The Space.

-In 1999, she was invited to make a piece of works in Washington State University, in the USA, and she made Opening the Secret.
+In 1999, she was invited to make a piece of works in Washington State University, in the US, and she made Opening the Secret.

 It is a rock sculpture created from volcanic basalt native to the Pacific Northwest region.
 Large stones are arranged to resemble huge books and split open to reveal secret messages in American and Chinese braille portrayed through concave openings and bronze rods.
-The sculpture was formally dedicated on July 14, 1999 and is behind the campus library.
+The sculpture was formally dedicated on July 14, 1999, and is behind the campus library.

 "The process of translating these touchable messages becomes a bridge uniting visual and sight-impaired people." — Li Xiuqin.